smix8/Godot_3D_Navigation_Jump_Links/README.md

 Navigation Jump Links Addon for Godot Game Engine.

-Master branch -> Godot 4.x (requires new NavigationServer3D and NavigationAgent3D)
+Godot 4.x version can be found in the master branch.

-3.x branch -> Godot 3.2+
+Godot 3.x version can be found in the 3.x branch.

 ## Features | Examples: